codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 <br>
 {:/}

-### Codefresh GitOps Runtime
+### GitOps Runtime
-The Codefresh Runtime is installed on a Kubernetes cluster, and houses the enterprise distribution of the Codefresh Application Proxy and the Argo Project.
+The GitOps Runtime is installed on a Kubernetes cluster, and houses the enterprise distribution of the Codefresh Application Proxy and the Argo Project.
-Depending on the type of GitOps installation, the Codefresh Runtime is installed either in the Codefresh platform (Hosted GitOps), or in the customer environment (Hybrid GitOps).
+Depending on the type of GitOps installation, the GitOps Runtime is installed either in the Codefresh platform (Hosted GitOps), or in the customer environment (Hybrid GitOps).
 Read more in [Codefresh GitOps Runtime architecture](#codefresh-gitops-runtime-architecture).

 {::nomarkdown}
 <br>
 {:/}

-### Codefresh GitOps Clients
+### GitOps Clients

-Codefresh Clients include the Codefresh UI and the Codefresh CLI.
+GitOps Clients include the  UI and the GitOps CLI.
-The Codefresh UI provides a unified, enterprise-wide view of deployments (runtimes and clusters), and CI/CD operations (Delivery Pipelines, workflows, and deployments) in the same location.
+The UI provides a unified, enterprise-wide view of deployments (runtimes and clusters), and CI/CD operations (Delivery Pipelines, workflows, and deployments) in the same location.
 The Codefresh CLI includes commands to install hybrid runtimes, add external clusters, and manage runtimes and clusters.

-### Codefresh GitOps Runtime architecture
+### GitOps Runtime architecture
 The sections that follow show detailed views of the GitOps Runtime architecture for the different installation options, and descriptions of the GitOps Runtime components.

 * [Hosted GitOps runtime architecture](#hosted-gitops-runtime-architecture)